sdaros/tuilm-latex/README.md

 # tuilm-wi
-Latex Templates for Wirtschaftsinformatik at the Technische Universität Ilmenau
+Latex Templates for the Technische Universität Ilmenau.